|

 February 19, 2026

-Sydney Loflin, Author & Events and Advocacy Coordinator, Center for Sustainable Agriculture What could you accomplish if you improved your ability to focus?
-Imagine what your life would be like if you had the satisfaction of completing your goals; you had perfect clarity on your priorities and your daily decisions were aligned with them; and you had a system to manage the countless distractions coming at you each day!
-Join us as Sydney Loflin, the author of Focused as a Bee: Six Buzzworthy Strategies to Thive in a Distracting World, shares her insights and powerful approach to break out of the status quo and experience the buzz of success!
-These techniques will forever change how you approach each day. |
+Sydney Loflin, Author of Focused As A Bee Events & Advocacy Coordinator, Center for Sustainable Agriculture at BASF What could you accomplish if you strengthen your ability to focus?
+Imagine the satisfaction of completing your goals, having crystal-clear priorities that guide your daily decisions, and using a system - modeled after the remarkable behaviors of bees - to rise above the constant distractions coming at you each day.
+Join us as Sydney Loflin, co-author of Focused as a Bee: Six Buzzworthy Strategies to Thrive in a Distracting World, shares how the hive teaches us to work with purpose, manage our energy, and stay aligned with what truly matters.
+These bee-inspired techniques will forever change how you approach each day and help you experience the buzz of real success. |

 |